 - Staffing – 9 weeks as a longitudinal experience (staffing is distributed as 1 week blocks throughout the year)

 - Pediatrics (Neonatal ICU, Drug Distribution) – 4 weeks

 - Spend additional time in a required learning experience

-Residents will design and conduct a research project that will be presented at the Western States Conference.
+Residents will design and conduct a year-long research project.
 Residents will complete a formal medication use evaluation and administrative longitudinal project.

 Other projects completed by the residents as part of the program include: a new drug/drug class formulary review, an ACPE-accredited Continuing Education program to the pharmacist staff and an additional program for nurse practitioners/nurses, educational programs/in-services to other healthcare members, journal clubs and other projects based on current department and hospital initiatives.

 Residents will be active members of assigned multidisciplinary committees.

 Clinical and Administrative Lectures

 Lectures on pertinent clinical practice topics and administrative topics will be given to residents by the coordinators, directors, and clinical pharmacists throughout the residency year.

 Interested applicants must apply through the Pharmacy Online Residency Centralized Application Service (PhORCAS).
 Please provide the following via PhORCAS: